-If you regularly find yourself at the end of a month-long candidate search with no new talent to show for it, then the length of your hiring cycles may be to blame.
+If you regularly find yourself at the end of a month-long candidate search with no new employee to show for it, then the length of your hiring cycles may be to blame.
 Leaving positions open for too long can hurt productivity, cost you money and lower the quality of talent you attract.
 Watch the video below, or read on to find out the right hiring timeline to shoot for and the steps you can take to meet it every time.

 the costs of unfilled vacancies